cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 Once frozen, it is possible for a channel to be unfrozen (reactivated) via governance processes once the misbehavior in the channel path has been resolved.
 However, this process is out-of-protocol.

+Example:

+Given a multi-hop channel path over connections from chain `A` to chain `E` and misbehaving chain `C`

+`A <--> B <--x C x--> D <--> E`

+Assume any relayer submits evidence of misbehavior to chain `B` and chain `D` to freeze their respective clients for chain `C`.

+A relayer may then provide a multi-hop proof of the frozen client on chain `B` to chain `A` to close the channel on chain `A`, and another relayer (or the same one) may also relay a multi-hop proof of the frozen client on chain `D` to chain `E` to close the channel end on chain `E`.

+However, it must also be proven that the frozen client state corresponds to a specific hop in the channel path.

+Therefore, a proof of the connection end on chain `B` with counterparty connection end on chain `C` must also be provided along with the client state proof to prove that the `clientID` for the client state matches the `clientID` in the connection end.
+Furthermore, the `connectionID` for the connection end MUST match the expected ID from the channel's `connectionHops` field.

 ```typescript
 function chanCloseFrozen(
   portIdentifier: Identifier,